michael-milette/moodle-filter_filtercodes/README.md

 The following tags are replaced by Contact Form templates and therefore require that you have the Contact Form for Moodle plugin installed.

 * {formquickquestion} : Adds a "quick question" form to your course.
-Form includes subject and message fields.
+Form includes Subject and Message fields.
 Note: User must be logged in or the form will not display.
 * {formcontactus} : Adds a "Contact Us" form to your site (example: in a page).
-Form includes Name, email address, subject and message fields.
+Form includes Name, Email address, Subject and Message fields.
 Note: User must be logged in or the form will not display.
+* {formcourserequest} : Adds a "Course Request" form to your site (example: in a page).
+Unlike Moodle's request-a-course feature where you can request to create your own course, this tag allows users to request that a course they are interested in be created.
+Could also be used to request to take a course.
+Form includes Name, Email address, Course name, Course Description.

 Conditionally display content filters